bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - Default: true
 - Environment: `FOXAR_OPTIMIZER` or `DAPP_OPTIMIZER`

-Whether or not to enable the Solidity optimizer.
+Whether or not to enable the Ylem optimizer.

 ##### `optimizer_runs`